 Chimpanzee trekking in Kibale Forest National Park takes place in three sessions: a morning session that starts at 8:00 am, a mid-morning session that starts at 12:00 pm, and an afternoon session that starts at 2:00 pm.
 Before embarking on the trek, you will receive a briefing about the dos and don’ts at the forest headquarters.
 Visitors are grouped in small groups and accompanied by park guides and rangers who lead the way to the forest.
 The trek can take 30 minutes to several hours, depending on the movement of the chimpanzees.
 Once located, you will have the opportunity to observe the chimpanzees eating, resting, and playing for one hour.
 Additionally, depending on your luck, you may also have the chance to see other primates, reptiles, and mammals such as forest elephants during your trek.

 To ensure that you have a spot to spend time with the chimpanzees in Kibale Forest National Park, it is essential to book and secure your permit in advance.
-The process of obtaining a chimpanzee permit is made easy by Trek Africa Tour.
-To book your permit, simply contact Trek Africa Tour with your interest in trekking the chimpanzees and your preferred travel dates.
+The process of obtaining a chimpanzee permit is made easy by Trek Africa Expeditions.
+To book your permit, simply contact Trek Africa Expeditions with your interest in trekking the chimpanzees and your preferred travel dates.
 They will check the availability of permits and confirm if permits are available or advise a change of dates if necessary.
 They will then send you a permit payment invoice where you can choose to make payment by credit card or bank transfer.
-Once payment is received, Trek Africa Tour will secure your permit and send you a copy of the scanned receipt for your records.
+Once payment is received, Trek Africa Expeditions will secure your permit and send you a copy of the scanned receipt for your records.
 Book your chimpanzee permit for special occasions such as your wedding anniversary, birthday, honeymoon or family vacation for a truly unique primate experience.
 Keep in mind that permits tend to sell out quickly during the high season and it is advisable to book and secure permits as early as possible.